Amsterdam/design-system/packages/css/README.md

 ### Use our extra bold font weight

-We use only the Regular and the Extra Bold font weights of Amsterdam Sans.
+We only use the regular and extra bold weights of our font, Amsterdam Sans.
-Within the `theme-ams` class, HTML elements that use bold text (`b`, `strong`, and `dt`) will use the correct weight.
+Apply `font-weight: var(--ams-text-font-weight-bold)` to elements that display bold text, e.g. `b`, `strong`, and `dt`.